 History, Comments, Contributions

-The '62 Pirates represented the last gasp of the team that won the 1960 World Series.
-The starting lineup was exactly the same, and the main pitchers were virtually the same with the exception of starters Earl Francis and Al McBean.
-The team was still pretty good -- the 93 wins were only two less than the pennant-winning squad of '60.
+The 1962 Pittsburgh Pirates represented the last gasp of the team that won the 1960 World Series.
+The starting lineup was exactly the same, and the main pitchers were virtually the same, with the exception of starters Earl Francis and Al McBean.
+The team was still pretty good - the 93 wins were only two less than the pennant-winning squad of 1960.
 But the record was somewhat deceptive.
-The '62 Bucs were 29-7 against the two expansion teams, the Mets and Colt '45s.
-Against the rest of the league they were 64-61.
+The '62 Bucs were 29-7 against the two expansion teams, the New York Mets and Houston Colt '45s.
+Against the rest of the National League they were 64-61.

-Pirates management sensed the magic was gone and executed a series of trades in November 1962 that sent shortstop Dick Groat to St. Louis, first baseman Dick Stuart to Boston, and third baseman Don Hoak to Philadelphia.
-Outfielder Bob Skinner was shipped out as well soon after the start of the '63 season.
-The moves mostly backfired, as the Pirates fell to a distant 8th place in '63.
+Pirates management sensed the magic was gone and executed a series of trades in November after the season that sent shortstop Dick Groat to the St. Louis Cardinals, first baseman Dick Stuart to the Boston Red Sox, and third baseman Don Hoak to the Philadelphia Phillies.
+Outfielder Bob Skinner was shipped out as well soon after the start of the 1963 season.
+The moves mostly backfired, as the Pirates fell to a distant 8th place.
 The one positive result was that Skinner's trade opened space for a young, future Hall of Famer named Willie Stargell.